 Mr. Lazor is a CPA, Director with Kronick Kalada Berdy & Co., a certified public accounting firm based in Kingston, Pennsylvania, where he has practiced as a partner for more than 25 years.
 He is a Certified Fraud Examiner and was also registered with the National Association of Securities Dealers and the New York Stock Exchange in general securities.
 Mr. Lazor was also registered in the Commonwealth of Pennsylvania as a Registered Investment Advisor.
 Mr. Lazor has served on the boards of the McCole Foundation and the Richard and Marion Pearsall Family Foundation as an officer and member since December 1999.
 Additionally, he has been an officer/shareholder of Keystone Financial Advisors, Inc. since September 1995.
 He received a Bachelor of Science degree in Commerce and Finance from Wilkes College, and holds CPA licenses in Pennsylvania and New York.
+Mr. Lazor joined the Foundation’s board in January 2016, and, prior to being elected Chair, served as Vice Chair from July 2019 - June 2022.

 Ms. Santarsiero serves as an Investment Executive for the Santarsiero Investment Group at LPL Financial in Dunmore PA.
 She has provided financial planning and investment management services for individuals, businesses, pension funds, foundations and endowments for the past 20 years.
 Prior to financial planning she was employed as an accountant in the banking industry.